polyipseity/obsidian-modules/README.md

 const mod = await self.require.import("[[module]]")
 mod.eat(2 * mod.pi)
 ```
 - To create a module, create a JavaScript file or a Markdown file with JavaScript code blocks.
-For `require` (but not `require.import`), the file needs to have one of the following extensions: `.js`, `.mjs`, `.js.md`, `.mjs.md`.
-We recommend that your modules do not have global or side effects because modules are cached and thus not reloaded on every request.
+	- For `require` (but not `require.import`), the module file needs to be preloaded, which can be configured in settings.
+By default, preloaded files have the following extensions: `.js`, `.mjs`, `.js.md`, `.mjs.md`
+	- Modules should not have global or side effects because they are cached and thus not reloaded on every requiring.
 - Module exports can be CommonJS-style or ES module-style:
 ```JavaScript
 // ES module-style, supported by `require.import`.